castrolem/personal-site/_posts/2021-05-04-peer-to-peer-investing.md

 it.

-There’s one important catch though, always check the option to only participate on loans that have a 100% buyback guarantee, meaning, if the borrower fails to make payments and the loan defaults, the company that vetted this person must pay back your money plus the accumulated interest to that point to you, if this happens, they usually have 15, 30 or 60 days to do so depending on the contract.
+There’s one important catch though, always check the option to only participate on loans that have a 100% buyback guarantee, meaning, if the borrower fails to make payments, and the loan defaults, the company that vetted this person must pay back your money plus the accumulated interest to that point to you, if this happens, they usually have 15, 30 or 60 days to do so depending on the contract.